-Illumination: // Lux's offensive abilities mark all affected enemies with light energy for 6 seconds.
-Her basic attacks and Final Spark consume the mark, dealing 18 - 154 (based on level) (+ 20% AP) magic damage.
+Innate: Lux's offensive abilities mark all affected enemies with light energy for 6 seconds.
+Her basic attacks and Final Spark Final Spark consume the mark, dealing 20 − 190 (based on level) (+ 20% AP) bonus magic damage.

-Light Binding: // ACTIVE: Lux releases a sphere of light in a line that deals magic damage to the first two enemies hit and roots them for 2 seconds.
+Active: Lux releases a sphere of light in a line that deals magic damage to the first two enemies hit and Root icon roots them for 2 seconds.

 This is a fantastic peel ability because it can hit two opponents making it very difficult for the opposing team's support/adc or adc/jungler etc to gang up on you.
+Additionally, opponents will often hide behind minions and think they're safe, but if you aim carefully you can hit the minion and your opponent standing behind it.
 It's a skillshot so make sure that you land it!

 This shield is stronger than it may seem because it can hit your teammate twice (once when throwing out once when it is returning).
 If you aim it well enough you can hit multiple teammates mitigating a lot of damage in teamfights.
 Every little bit helps!

-- // If you somehow miss your ally with the shield try to position yourself so it will hit them on the way back.
+- If you miss your ally with your initial throw, try to position yourself so it will hit them on the way back.